 9. To Love Jason Thorn

 It is a rock star or normal person romance.
-This book follows a girl named Olive, and she is fascinated with her brother’s best friends.
+This book follows a girl named Olive, who is fascinated with her brother’s best friends.
 This is a brother’s best friend trope.
-Jason Thorn moves away to live with his uncle, moving to California.
-There he becomes a famous actor.
+Jason Thorn moves away to live with his uncle moving to California.
+There, he became a famous actor.

-Olive goes on with her life, goes off to college, becomes a writer.
+Olive goes on with her life, goes to college, and becomes a writer.
 She writes a cute love story, publishes it, and finds out it got a movie deal.
 So she’s super excited.
-It’s finally going to be a movie, and she goes to the casting for this.
+It will finally be a movie, and she goes to the casting for this.
 In walks Jason Thorn, the love of her life from her childhood, he has come to play the book’s main character.

 Author: Ella Maise